johnsosoka/site-johnsosoka-com/website/_posts/blog/2024-07-21-unit-testing-llms.md

 }
 ```
 <br>
-Next up, I'll define the LangChain4J agent.
+Next up, I'll define the LangChain4J `AiService`.
 This class will define the role of the agent, as well as an entrypoint to
 interface with the LLM.

 ```java